Tesla

 Energy Storage Products

-We have engineered Solar Roof over numerous iterations to combine aesthetic appeal and durability with power generation.
-The efficiency of our solar energy products is aided by our own solar inverter, which incorporates our power electronics technologies.
+We began manufacturing a new residential retrofit solar panel in 2025, and began initial customer deliveries in January 2026.
+We continue to manufacture Solar Roof, which has been engineered over numerous iterations to combine aesthetic appeal and durability with power generation.
+The efficiency of our energy generation products is aided by our own solar inverter, which incorporates our power electronics technologies.
 We designed both products to integrate with Powerwall.

 Design and Engineering